 In this iteration of our Speaker Series, we welcome a creative product leader with nearly 30 years of design leadership experience.
-Blink UX Chief Creative Officer Bill Flora takes charge of the Products That Count virtual stage to show the design-led processes and elements of good product design that help product teams to prioritize features, differentiate a product in the marketplace, and bring brands to life.
+Bill Flora, UX Chief Creative Officer of Blink, takes charge of the Products That Count virtual stage to show the design-led processes and elements of good product design that help product teams to prioritize features, differentiate a product in the marketplace, and bring brands to life.

 Watch the entire video right here, roll through the highlights below, and make sure to swing by our Events page to join us for more insights with the top product leaders in the game.

 On the importance of design-led product development

 Setting the tone right out of the gate, Bill states that “design, design thinking, and design process plays a really big role in shaping products”.
 While elements of product design may not have started at the forefront of the lifecycle back in the early days of tech, it’s clear that UX and design are foundational cornerstones for product leaders building products today.